Xu Zidong: Life and career

 In 2020, Xu returned to East China Normal as an honorary lecturer., In 2021, Xu returned to the University of Hong Kong as a guest lecturer on 20th Century Chinese literature.
 As of 2021, Xu retired from Lingnan.

-Xu is also a frequent public lecturer on TV, radio, and podcasts.
+Xu is also a frequent public lecturer and commentator on TV, radio, and podcasts.

 TV Personality

 First invited by Cao Jingxing to Behind Headlines with Wen Tao in 1998, Xu turned down the offer for fear it would take up too much research time.
 He was soon advised by his wife, former Shanghai TV hostess Chen Yanhua to conduct deeper research before making a decision.
 Xu was invited again by Leung Man-tao in 2000 to 'answer a few research questions'.
 As of 2017, when the show ceased production, he appeared on the show 1313 times, more than any other guests.
 Xu, Leung, and the host Dou Wentao were named the show's 'Iron Triangle'.